gemc/docs/webPage/source/index.rst

 gemc tries to make easy things easy and hard things possible.

 Users can build and run complex setups even with no C++ or geant4 knowledge.
+See for example :ref:`how to build a TOF with few lines of code <simplePaddleExample>`.

 The upload/download of the parameters to/from databases (available: MYSQL or ASCII) is automatic.